watem-sedem/watem-sedem/docs/choices.rst

 ###############

 Ditches alter the routing.
 The sediment and water will follow the course of a ditch in stead of along the steepest slope.
-When this option is enabled, :ref:`a raster with information about the direction <ditchmap>` is mandatory.
+When this option is enabled (`Include ditches = 1`), :ref:`a raster with information about the direction
+<ditchmap>` is mandatory.

 The model sets the :ref:`C-factor <cfactor>` at every ditch pixel tot 0.01.
 Thus, it overwrites the value of the pixel in the :ref:`C-factor raster <cmap>`.